 The useradd command here creates a new account.
 It runs according to some of the default values mentioned in the /etc/default/useradd file.

 Along with this, the command also runs through the /etc/login.defs file.
-This file imbibes certain information like range of user IDs, password expiration policy, and much more.
+This file imbibes certain information like the range of user IDs, password expiration policies, and much more.

-Now, in order to login as a new user, you have to set the user password first.
+To log in as a new user, you must set the user password first.
 How do you do that?

 Changing password for user username.